lord-dubious/twagent/README.md

 ## AI Agentic Workflow Structure

-The structure of the AI agentic workflow is designed for pseudosatirical social causes.
+The workflow is designed for pseudosatirical social causes.
 It aims to create provocative arguments and pick fights online.
-Users can specify:

 <!-- 1) **What people should know (mission statement; system prompt)**
   ```